leonccao/OnlineJudge-Solutions/Leetcode/README.md

 1. **[WA]** The null input with sum 0 should return false as the answer.
 2. **[WA]** The value could be negative.

+## 118. Pascal's Triangle

+Two for loops.

+## 119. Pascal's Triangle II

+Keep modifying on the same list.